-CPU percent usage data between New Relic APM and Servers seems contradictory, or your CPU usage exceeds 100%.
+CPU percent usage data between APM and infrastructure seems contradictory, or your CPU usage exceeds 100%.

-CPU usage data for APM is different than CPU usage data for Servers.
+CPU usage data for APM is different than CPU usage data for infrastructure.

-To view your app's CPU usage: From the New Relic menu bar, select APM > (selected app) > Monitoring > Overview.
-The number of instances is listed under each server name (for example, 55 instances).
+To view your app's CPU usage: Go to one.newrelic.com > (select an app) and see the CPU usage in the hosts list.
+The number of instances is listed under each host name (for example, 55 instances).

 APM calculates the percentage by aggregating CPU time and dividing by clock time:

 CPU usage = (instance CPU time + instance CPU time + [...]) / (clock time)